ollls/quartz-h2/README.md

     exitCode <- new QuartzH2Server("localhost", 8443, 16000, ctx).startIO(R, filter, sync = false)
 ```

-100% asyncronous Java NIO based implementation of http/2 packet streaming server with TLS encryption implemented as scala CATS effect.
-Direct native translation of fs2 stream chunks into http2 packets and vice versa, packets to fs2 chunks (inbound and outbound).<br>

 * Tested and optimized to produce highest possible TPS. <br><br>( **120K TPS** on MacBook, see details below )<br><br>
 It uses single java.util.concurrent.ForkJoinPool for JAVA NIO Socket Groups and for evalOn() with CATS Effects.